IndigoPurple/DEQSCI/README.md

 # DEQSCI

-[Dec-08] I will release the code by the end of this week.
+[Dec-22] I will release the code by the end of this month.